Do you ask yourself – why my computer is running slow? Discover why your computer is slow and how you can improve its performance and speed it up.

 In some cases, your computer speed is highly dependent on your processor.
-By upgrading to a newer and better model can be the fix that you are looking for your “why my computer is running slow” problem.
+By upgrading to a newer and better model can be the fix that you are looking for.
 You need to get the specifications for your motherboard to determine what newer processor may be used in it.

 Upgrade your memory